Classification: Proteasome Inhibitor

 How to Take Carfilzomib

-Carfilzomib is given by IV (intravenous) infusion which takes only a few minutes.
+Carfilzomib is given by IV (intravenous) infusion.
 The dose you receive is based on your body size.
-Carfilzomib is given on two consecutive days each week, for three weeks, followed by a 12-day rest period.
+How often you receive the medication will be determined by your provider.
 You may be given a steroid (dexamethasone) prior to the infusion to prevent a reaction.
 Drink plenty of fluids while on this therapy (unless directed otherwise).

 Possible Side Effects